samthebest/dump/sams-scala-tutorial/serialization-exceptions-and-memory-leaks.md

 res1: Int = 502500
 ```

+### Lessons

+ - Observe difference in memory cost
- - Observe size difference.
+ - Observe time difference (caused by serializing and broadcasting)
  - Much better since later versions of spark (1.5.0?) since broadcasting is automatic
- - Complex applications with many large objects user needs to be aware of cost of accidental broadcasting
-    - Memory
-    - Cost of broadcasting!
-Can be time consuming
  - Make sure you only have one executor per node

+.

+.

 .